 Edinburgh: Visit the ancient Edinburgh Castle and see the Stone of Scone—an oblong block of red sandstone used for centuries in the coronation of monarchs of Scotland.
 See the Scottish Crown Jewels and enjoy some time to explore on your own.
 Time your visit to coincide with the spectacular Edinburgh Military Tattoo, a festival and celebration of music and culture set against the famous backdrop of Edinburgh Castle (specific dates only).
 From $1,720 per person.
 (2 Days) Contact ExpeditionTrips for details.

-Accommodations aboard ship; meals as indicated; coffee and tea with meals aboard ship; soft drinks and juices aboard ship; porterage; arrival and departure transfers in Inverness and Kyle of Lochalsh; use of kayaks; tips to local guide and bus driver; services of your expedition staff.
+Accommodations aboard ship; meals as indicated; coffee and tea with meals aboard ship; coffee and tea; porterage; arrival and departure transfers in Inverness and Kyle of Lochalsh; use of kayaks; tips to local guide and bus driver; services of your expedition staff.
 Subject to change without notice.

 Air transportation; meals not indicated; passport, visa, immigration fees; baggage/accident/travel insurance; items of a personal nature, such as alcoholic beverages other than the first and last night aboard the ship, laundry; optional extensions; gratuities to ship's crew (at your discretion); fuel surcharge may apply.